Junior School Faqs

 - Q. Can you accept applications from a child with a physical disability?

 This depends on the level of need and whether we can reasonably make adjustments to meet the need.
 Our school is housed in large Victorian buildings and there are many stairs.
-The best way to find out is to book the child in for a taster day and see how it goes.
-We ask parents to let us know if there are any medical issues we need to be aware of which might impact on mobility.
+The best way to find out is to come for a tour of Hollygirt School and to discuss the required access arrangements with the Headmistress.

 - Q. I am interested in Hollygirt as my child’s needs are not being adequately met in the large classes in primary school.
 Can you meet the needs of a child with Autism?
 Dyslexia?
 Dyspraxia?
 Dyscalculia?